Abertillery Intermediate County School.

 On Thursday 24th February 1892 the need of an Intermediate School for Abertillery was first raised.
 A letter was read from the Clerk to the County Council that the Education Committee had provisionally settled that an Intermediate School to provide accommodation for 70 boys and 50 girls be placed at Abertillery.

-On Thursday 3rd March 1892 at an ordinary monthly meeting of the Abertillery Local Board at the Board-room Blaina, consisting of the following members – Mr G. B. Hammond (Chairman); Mr H. J. Phillips; Mr Joseph Wallace; Mr T. Robins; Mr J. Gregory; Mr J. T. Dawson; Mr W. Jordan; Mr James McBean (Surveyor) and Mr John A. Shepard (Clerk): It was stated to initiate funding for the Intermediate School and several people had been approached fro subscriptions.
+On Thursday 3rd March 1892 at an ordinary monthly meeting of the Abertillery Local Board at the Board-room Blaina, consisting of the following members – Mr G. B. Hammond (Chairman); Mr H. J. Phillips; Mr Joseph Wallace; Mr T. Robins; Mr J. Gregory; Mr J. T. Dawson; Mr W. Jordan; Mr James McBean (Surveyor) and Mr John A. Shepard (Clerk): It was stated to initiate funding for the Intermediate School and several people had been approached for subscriptions.

 On Wednesday 9th March 1892 a meeting was held at the National Schools, Abertillery to consider matters in connection with the Intermediate School.
 The meeting consisted of the following members – Mr Samuel Nathan Jones (Chairman); Mr L. R. Rogers; Mr Titus Phillips; Mr W. B. Harrison; Mr T. Robins; Mr James McBean; Mr William Jordan; Mt T. Bevan; Mr Joseph Wallace; Rev J. F. Rees (Vicar); Rev T. Griffiths; Rev T. T. Evans Mr D. Hussey and Mr C. W. Carpenter: The Chairman stated that it was necessary for them to obtain £600 and a site to erect the Intermediate School, they had a lot of support from Nantyglo, Blaina, Aberbeeg and Crumlin and that Messrs Webb Bros were mentioned as persons likely to give land for a site.

-On Wednesday 23rd March 1892 it was announced that a deputation was in talks with Messrs Webb Bros over an acre of land given by them to the Council for the proposed site of the Intermediate School.
+On Wednesday 23rd March 1892 it was announced that a deputation was in talks with Messrs Webb Bros over a acre of land given by them to the Council for the proposed site of the Intermediate School.

 On Monday 16th May 1892 at a meeting held at the National Schools, Abertillery, in support of the Intermediate School, Mr Titus Phillips was appointed Chairman.
 Rev T. Griffiths reported he had secured a promise from Mr Edward Jones (Partridge, Jones & Co) Snatchwood, that he would give a donation.
 Also the miners from Six Bells and Penybont Colliery would subscribe 1 shilling each.
 Rev T. T. Rees said Cwmtillery Colliery was in dispute and there was little chance of the miners there helping at the moment.
 Mr Gunter had approached the Tin Work staff and they had yet to have a meeting.
 Mr A. C. Goddard of the Capital and Counties Bank was asked to take the post of Treasurer.
 They were awaiting a response from Messrs Lancaster.
-Later a large committee was formed consisting of members from all denominations and works.
-It was also considered that a committee of Ladies be formed.
-(It was an extensive list and is available on request).

 On Thursday 8th November 1894 the first meeting of the newly appointed Managers of the Intermediate Education Scheme was held at the Local Board Offices, Abertillery.
 It consisted of the following members – Mr Titus Phillips J.P.
 (Chairman); Mr John Dakers (Lancaster Co); Mrs T. Phillips; Mrs W. Thomas; Mr S. N. Jones; Mr W. Thomas; Mr W. Y. Hobkirk; Mr G. R. Webb and Rev T. Griffiths (Clerk): The Clerk reported that with reference to the site of the Intermediate School, he accompanied Mr G. R. Webb to the site between the Tin Works Feeder and the River Ebbw in the valley and produced a plan of that site which they were offering free as a site for the School.
 The committee expressed their sorrow at the fact that site had been offered and said that they didn’t want the new school being in a hollow in the valley but preferred it to be on the hill.
 Mr Webb said that all the land had been rented but he could see what he could do in the matter and let the committee know in weeks time.